Last modified: 2020-05-18 | Approximate reading time 4 mins

-Depending on a number of things, installing new floor coverings can either be affordable or incredibly expensive.
-Here is a list of 9 factors that you should consider in order to know more about the price of flooring and the reasons that explain why it can vary so much.
+Depending on several factors, installing new floor coverings can either be affordable or incredibly expensive.
+Here is a list of 9 factors that you should consider to know more about the price of flooring and the reasons that explain why it can vary so much.

 If you opt for a simple renovation of the old flooring surface, certain techniques (sanding, varnishing, deep cleaning, etc.) can go a long way in making the floor covering look brand new whilst remaining affordable.

 In this case, no need to buy new materials and if the floors aren’t too worn out, this type of project can be completed by anyone with minimal manual skills.

 However, when deciding to renovate old flooring, be sure to check that the damages are only superficial and that you’re not covering a deeper problem that will come back later on.
 Also know that certain signs of deterioration (water damage, broken tiles, etc.) cannot be masked completely through basic renovations.

 Knowing all that, even if it amounts to a big price difference, in some cases it becomes more worthwhile to change the floor covering, either for certain sections or the whole surface.
 The following factors generally refer to this type of situation.